appdevnick/appdevnick.github.io/_drafts/building-the-kernel.md

     lsmod > /tmp/current_mods
     ```

-    Now you can use that file's contents as a shell variable:
+    Now you can use that file as a shell variable:
     ```bash
     make LSMOD=/tmp/current_mods localmodconfig
     ```

-    This environment variable is used by Make when run against the ```localmodconfig``` target in order to fill out a preliminary .config file that is already tailored to your currently working Linux system. *I think it is extremely cool to have this Make target.
-It makes life so much easier than the alternative.*
+    This environment variable is used by Make when run against the ```localmodconfig``` target in order to fill out a preliminary .config file that is already tailored to your currently working Linux system. *As a novice to all of this, I can't overstate much I appreciate this relatively easy method of creating a config so I can continue to focus on actually compiling the kernel!*